juntao/arenztopia/content/essential_info.md

 The Science Party, which values science over ethics.
 A Science person will kill an animal even if it is not absolutely necessary to an experiment or scientific process.

 All independents are grouped into the Red Party.

+There are several other, minor political parties in Arenztopia: There's the Median Party, which is for people who can't make up their minds, the Happy Party, which promotes total hedonism, and, of course, the widely-ridiculed and highly Instagrammable People and Worker's Socialist Communist Revolutionist Anti-Capitalist Party of Arenztopia, which is exactly what its name suggests.

+Right now, the dominant party is the Science Party.

 Laws are approved by this process: First, a group of citizens or a politician proposes a bill.
 If the bill is on a level lower than national, the citizens in the area that is affected by the bill vote on it.
 If it wins the vote, the leaders of the affected area review it again, then the bill is approved and passed into law.
 If the bill affects the entire nation, it goes to the senate.
 The senators look at the bill and make sure that it is reasonable and can be implemented, and if the bill is passed, it goes to the Executive Branch.
 The President, the advisors, and the Vice President look over the bill and see if it improves the situation of the country and if it fits the interests of the people.
 After that, the bill goes to the Judicial Branch, which are the judges, who make sure that it is constitutional, then they will officially pass the bill into law.